learn-co-curriculum/ask-a-question-java-cs/README.md

 ## No Really, Ask a Question!

-We mean it—we want to you try the feature out.
-So go ahead, and ask something, anything, right now.
-With any luck, someone will jump in almost immediately to help.
-Trust us, it’ll be fun.
+You may not get a response right away, but with any luck, one of your fellow Learners will see your question and either give you an answer or start a conversation with you.

+Likewise, if you see a question that's been asked, dive in and respond!

 ## How it Works

 Now that you have a sense for what it feels like to ask a question, it’s worth taking a moment to understand what’s going on here.

 When you ask a question, it’s always in the context of the lesson you’re currently looking at.
 Everyone that is currently working on this track who has completed this lesson will be notified.
-The whole idea is that Learn is a supportive community where everyone is helping each other learn to code.
+The whole idea is that Learn is a supportive community where everyone is helping each other code.

 ## When to use it?